PhilippKirchner/KFERQ_finder/README.txt

 0.65	2018-04-15
 To make launching the website easier I added a "launcher.R" script that will take care of loading the required packages.
 This could also be used to check for files and such

+0.8	2018-07-30
+Major update of the ui and server code.
+Data is now loaded on demand to increase performance.
+Motifs from precomputed tables and new sequences can now be downloaded as tables.
+Multiple sequences can be pasted or uploaded from file.
+Colored text output is moved to a separate tab in the from sequence window.
+Complete redesign of the interface to hopefully improve the usability and make the option of batch processing easier to see.
+The "more" tab is replaced with an "about" tab containing a brief rundown of the available functions.
+Styling information is moved to a separate CSS file ("styles.css").
+This version is intended to be loaded on its own and not through the launcher (additional packages that are required now are "readr" and "shinyjs").